Principal Investigator

 Hometown: Almaty, Kazakhstan

 B.A.
-Molecular & Cell Biology - Immunology & Molecular Medicine
+Molecular & Cell Biology - Immunology & Molecular Medicine, UC Berkeley

 Hello!
 I recently graduated from UC Berkeley with a double major in immunology and statistics.
 Previously I worked in the Harris Lab studying the memory B cell response to dengue virus infection in a pediatric cohort in Managua, Nicaragua.
-I’m currently working on profiling the T cell response to tuberculosis infection in a pediatric cohort in Uganda, as well as assisting researchers in the lab with projects and experiments.
+I’m currently working on profiling the T cell response to tuberculosis infection in a pediatric cohort in Uganda and validating several diagnostic schema in mice.
+Additionally, I manage the operations of the UC Berkeley (A)BSL3 facilities and assist researchers in the lab with their projects and experiments.
 In my spare time I love to cook, bake, and hike!

 amir [dot] balakhmet [at] berkeley [dot] edu